sebradoarga/fullstack-online-bookstore/README.md

 ### The assignment

 For this project, we were required to create a database for either an online library or an ecommerce website.
 Being a fan of books, I decided to mix the options and create an online book store.
-In order to accomplish this, I had to create all the routes, models, controllers for my future books, authors, and users.

-Of course, the second part of the assignment supposed building the front-end around my newly coded database.
+In order to accomplish this, I had to create all the routes, models, and controllers for my future books, authors, and users.
+The second part of the assignment supposed building the front-end around my newly coded database.

-I created a database with MongoDB and built a responsive online book store around it.
-The website allows users to register and log in, browse novels, display book and author information, and add products to cart.
-Administrators can add new books and authors to the database through the website, as well as delete books.

 ### Features